amvieites/pongjs/README.md

 # pongjs
-Pong game in raw javascript
+Just a simple Pong game made in raw javascript.